Analogue Pocket preorders open August 3, ships May 2021 due to pandemic

 The company is also planning to release cartridge adapters for Game Gear, Neo Geo Pocket Color, and Atari Lynx.
 Those systems will even get their own Original Display Mode option.

-The Pocket’s battery should last 6 or more hours, and you can extend that by putting it into sleep mode.
+The Pocket’s battery should last six or more hours, and you can extend that by putting it into sleep mode.

 Analogue is including the Nanoloop music-creation software with the Pocket out of the box.
 This could turn it into a popular tool among DJs.
 But if you’re more interested in game creation, the handheld has built-in support for GB Studio.
 You can create games in that simple software, export them as .pocket files to an SD card, and then run them natively.